ENG-Jole/engjoledotnet/content/about.md

 date: 2021-02-12T23:49:48-08:00
 draft: false
 ---
-I am currently a Site Reliablity Eniginer on the Data Platform team at [Box](https://www.box.com), driving resiliency and pushing the boundaries of the data platform for the leader in cloud content management.
+I am currently a Site Reliability Engineer on the Data Platform team at [Box](https://www.box.com), driving resiliency and pushing the boundaries of the data platform for the leader in cloud content management.

 Obligatory: views are my own and not my employer's.